In this post, we are going to focus on the visual-spatial learner and the best activities for this type of intelligence.

 Matching games are fantastic, especially for very young children, as they develop essential cognitive skills.
 One of the main benefits of playing matching games is that children get to practise visual discrimination.
 In addition to this, matching games improve memory and concentration.

 There are quite a few matching games that you can play: picture to picture matching, word to picture, match the picture to its shadow, letter matching games, number matching games and the list can go on.

 Have you seen our super cute Shadow Matching Game for Toddlers?
 Or this awesome printable Numbers and Fruit Matching Game for Toddlers which you can get for FREE.

 10. Pattern Games

-Pattern games help children notice recurring patterns, they provide a sense of order, they allow players to make educated guesses and assumptions, and they develop important skills like critical thinking.
+Pattern games help children notice recurring patterns, provide a sense of order, allow players to make educated guesses and assumptions, and they develop important skills like critical thinking.